The Bar

 Notes

-Then again, the Comedy Mothership hasn't been open long enough to have any real effect anyway, so it's probably too soon to say.
+Then again, the Comedy Mothership hasn't been open long enough to have much of a measurable effect on the local comedy scene anyway, so, as is so often the case, it's too soon to say.
 An unanswerable question is the best kind to debate over your fourth cocktail of the evening, so after noting that the interior is comfortably run-down and scruffy, and might make a good venue for small sets itself, I departed this pleasant locale for my final stop of the night.

 No comments: